-We wanted to dedicate this month’s blog to recognizing one of the key reasons why seniors love moving to Rosewood of Fort Oglethorpe: The volunteers who give of their time to enhance our lives.
+We wanted to dedicate this month’s blog to recognizing one of the key reasons why seniors love moving to Rosewood of Fort Oglethorpe: The Chattanooga assisted living volunteers who give their time to enhance our lives.

 Shirley Irwin, Ted Turner, Marilyn Abney, and Sylvia Graves, in particular, give selflessly of their time and deserve a moment of praise!

 “The Life Enrichment Department is so fortunate to have our dedicated volunteers to come along beside us to provide all our residents with a rich and active program,” said Sharon Shedrick, the Life Enrichment Director at Rosewood of Fort Oglethorpe.